Faculty of Science and Engineering Better World Initiatives

 Evidence informed

-Your application should demonstrate that you are addressing a need that is known in the Faculty or sector, or solving a problem that has been recognised within a Department.
+Your request should demonstrate that you are addressing a need that is known in the Faculty or sector, or solving a problem that has been recognised within a Department.
 Also describe how you will gauge the impact of your initiative and how this will be measured.

 Pro-active